Jpang9/Website/_posts/2022-12-3-AsyncRat.markdown

 ### Network Logs
 ![fakenetcatcher](/images/AsyncRat/C2Callback.png)
 ![dnsQuery](/images/AsyncRat/WiresharkRequest.png)
-The malware to first query the Address name "hxxp[://]com86[.]endofinternet[.]net"
+The malware will first query the Address name "hxxp[://]com86[.]endofinternet[.]net"
 <br>
 <br>

 ![procmon](/images/AsyncRat/procmonTCP.png)
-Once the malware has connected to the malicious domain, it will being TCP communication between the implant and the server.
+Once the malware can contact the malicious domain, it will being TCP communication between the implant and the server on ports "6606", "7707", "8808".
 <br>
 <br>